mynamedurell/Portfolio/README.md

 **Eyes On Mt.
 Reiner**
 ![IMG_1307](https://user-images.githubusercontent.com/58044396/116489148-3c7cb800-a862-11eb-8ef5-8e92b14749c0.jpeg)

+This was a picture I took while on the plane passing by Mt.
+Reiner

 **Rushing Rapids**
 ![IMG_0958](https://user-images.githubusercontent.com/58044396/116489161-44d4f300-a862-11eb-96e2-d75cbc3fb112.jpeg)

+This was more on the lower part of Mt.
+Rainier and that's super visible by the lack of snow in the picture.

 # Motion
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hn6pWCUjB2A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>